nirmagor/Football-Prospects-Server/README.md

 #   Observer
       The observer module supports Read operations.
 An observer of the website would be able to:

-          1. Inspect the prospects as a table
+          1. Access the prospects as a table
-          2. Inspect each prospects profile
+          2. Access each prospects global profile

+# External Scout
+    The external scout module supports CRUD operation.
+A scout using the website would be able to:
+        1. Access and Modify prospects global profile.

 #   Team
       The team module supports CRUD operations.
 A team using the website would be able to:

-          1. Inspect and modify the prospects data
+          1. Access and modify the prospects data
           2. Create a board of prospects which it likes.
+          3. Access and Modify prospects private profile (with data relevant to the teams scouting)

 #   Profile
       An abstraction of a prospect profile.
 Every prospect will have a profile.